Secondhand Smoke And Child Custody In Illinois

 Drugs are a serious issue in an Illinois divorce or parentage action.
 It does not matter that the law just recently changed.
-The family law judges are still the same judges as when marijuana was illegal last year.
+The family law judges in Illinois are still the same judges that as when marijuana was illegal last year.

 What If I’m The Parent Who Smokes?